iterative/dvc.org/content/blog/2022-06-14-DVC-VS-Code-extension.md

 and experiments.
 Here are the main features that are available when you install the extension right now:

-## DVC View: experiments, metrics, and plots
+## DVC View: experiments, parameters, metrics, and plots

 The main feature of our extension is the DVC view, which provides a one-stop shop for everything related to your machine learning experiments.
-You can run new experiments from here and compare both metrics and plots for different models.
+You can run new experiments from here, manage parameters, and compare both metrics and plots for different models.
 Never has it been easier to analyze the results of your experiments and find the best model.

 ![Experiment tables to compare different experiments](/uploads/images/2022-06-14/dvc-view-experiments-table.png)